We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 You have the option to change a referee directly in the online application system.
 Alternatively, you can submit a request to change the referee in your application by contacting the program.
 Please indicate who you would like to add including their contact name, title, organization and contact information and who would you like to remove from the list.

 Applicants can check their document status by using the online application ‘checklist’, which is updated very often during the admissions season.
 Due to the high volume of applications, we are unable to respond to individual phone or email requests regarding the receipt of documents.
-All applicants will be notified formally via email by the end of April/early May for your official application status.
+All applicants will be notified formally via email by early May for your official application status.

 The document deadline is February 1 (applicants with International credentials) and March 1 (applicants from Canada or the US).
 The document deadline is the same date as the application deadline.
 We strongly recommend students apply before the deadline to ensure the application system can help you keep track of submitting the required documents.